JamesMMiller/pra-assess-api/README.md

   id = "my-template",
-  name = "My Assessment Template", description = "Description of what this template assesses", contextResources = Seq(
+  name = "My Assessment Template", description = "Description of what this template assesses", basePrompt = "You are an expert assessor for...", contextResources = Seq(
     ContextResource(
       name = "Reference Guide",